ntharani/hs2016/site/content/blog/my-visit-to-qatar-research-to-startup.md

 On the last evening after presentations we walked over [Souq Waqif](https://www.visitqatar.qa/discover/tourist-hotspots/souq-waqif.html) and even there the cross walks had just been installed and were not yet operational so you had to tread carefully across the street.

 What I found most amusing was firing up Google Maps or Uber.
 Roads were completely missing and distance estimates would shift for Uber frequently from 1min to 15 and eventually to 7min in short order.
 I definitely recommend using Waze over there.
 I've never had a hard time getting a sense of direction about where I am in a city, but after a week there I was still disoriented not really knowing north from south.
-You'd also think the cost of petrol would be extremely cheap, but it turned out be about $2 per gallon.
+You'd also think the cost of petrol would be extremely cheap, but it turned out to be about $2 per gallon.

 Having lived in both the UK and the US, some of the malls in Qatar have a combination of shops and eateries you'd only expect to see in one or the other.
 Yet in Qatar, I saw both sitting side by side.
 Not having been back to the UK in a while, it was oddly comforting to see a Boots chemist there.